10 best entry level tech jobs and skills required to get hired

 Nikhil has over 16years of experience in the industry, before starting UPSPIR he was heading the support, services, and delivery function at Exotel. and he has vast experience in managing and leading technical support and delivery teams, With Upspir he aims to take his passion of developing and mentoring people to next level by sharing his experiences and learning with those who want to build their career in the tech support domain.

 When we start our careers, many of us aspire to become programmers or move straight into specialized roles like DevOps or database administrators.
 These are high-demand jobs that offer good salaries, so it’s understandable why we would want to pursue them.
-However, if you’re unable to break into these fields right away, don’t let that discourage you from building a strong career in tech support.
+However, if you’re unable to break into these fields right away, consider tech support as your launchpad into the IT industry.

-So if you’re not sure where to start your tech career, don’t rule out tech support.
-It could be the perfect way to launch your journey into the world of technology.
+So if you’re not sure where to start your tech career, don’t overlook tech support.
+It could be the smartest way to launch your journey in tech industry and build a thriving tech career.

 A technical support engineer is a professional who provides technical support to customers and users of software, hardware, and other technology.
-They troubleshoot problems, provide advice, and help customers resolve issues.
+Their primary tasks include troubleshooting technical problems, providing guidance, and ensuring smooth system operations..
 Technical support engineers work in a variety of industries, including IT, telecom, healthcare, and finance.

-From job opportunities point of view, the great part is that almost every medium and large company have its own IT or support department either providing technical support to the organization or its employees or providing support to the clients on the product and services offered by the organization
+From job opportunities point of view, nearly every medium and large company have its own IT or support department.
+These teams either either provide technical support to the organization or its employees or providing support to the clients on the product and services offered by the organization.
+This demand makes technical support a widely available and promising career path with diverse growth opportunities.

 Responsibilities of a Technical Support Engineer